There's No Place Like Home (Once Upon a Time): In Storybrooke

-As Emma and Hook return to the present day, Emma admits that her home is in Storybrooke and that she has been treating her parents like acquaintances for too long.
-Emma returns home and gives them a big hug and calls them mom and dad for the second time.
+As Emma and Hook return to the present day, Emma admits that her home is in Storybrooke and that she has been treating her parents like acquaintances for too long since the moment she met them.
+Emma returns home and gives them a big hug and calls them mom and dad for the second time and officially.
 Mary Margaret and David learn from Henry’s book that Leia was in fact Emma, and they congratulate their daughter on now officially being one of them: A “fairytale princess”.
-They tell her also that they are naming their new son Prince Neal in honor of Emma's first love and Gold's son who saved them all from Zelena.
-That evening, Hook tells Emma that he traded the Jolly Roger for a magic bean so he could bring her back to Storybrooke.
-Realizing this is the ultimate expression of Hook's feelings, Emma finally gives him a passionate kiss.
-Also that night, Gold and Belle are officially married, watched over by Belle's father Moe French and ordained minister Archie Hopper.
+They tell her also that they are naming their new son Neal, in honor of Emma's first love and Gold's son.
+That evening, Hook revealed to Emma that he traded the Jolly Roger for a magic bean so he could bring her back to Storybrooke.
+Realizing this is the ultimate expression of Hook's feelings, Emma gives him a passionate kiss.
+Also that night, Gold and Belle get married, watched over by Belle's father Moe French and ordained minister Archie Hopper.

-The prisoner Emma rescued is revealed to be none other than Maid Marian, who eagerly runs to embrace Robin Hood and Roland.
+The prisoner Emma rescued is revealed to be Maid Marian, who runs to embrace Robin Hood and Roland.
 A distraught Regina notes that Emma has done exactly what her mother did: unintentionally ruin her chance for happiness by naively trying to make things better.
-Reduced to tears, Regina ominously warns Emma that Marian had better be the only thing she brought back.
-Back at the barn, a container from Rumplestiltskin's vault (which Hook accidentally disturbed in the vault) is revealed to have fallen through the portal.
-The lid pops off and releases a blue liquid, which after a moment coalesces into none other than Elsa.
+Regina ominously warns Emma that Marian had better be the only thing she brought back.
+Back at the barn, a container from Rumplestiltskin's vault (which Hook accidentally disturbed) is revealed to have fallen through the portal.
+The lid pops off and releases a blue liquid, which coalesces into a woman with ice powers.
 She removes her gloves and unleashes an icy blast that destroys her former prison, before heading out of the barn, leaving a trail of frozen ground behind her.